 At one point I recognized that IntelliJ combines the powers of both PhpStorm and PyCharm with minimal drawbacks.
 Java, HTML, CSS and JS is supported out of the box and support for PHP and Python (and other languages) can be added through official plugins.
 Because of it’s power it was my go-to IDE and I used it on a daily basis, but eventually, the simplicity of VS Code was more to my preference.

-Over the years I used other IDEs like Eclipse, Netbeans, Atom or Sublime text, but none of them long enough to be able to give a proper evaluation.
+Over the years I used other IDEs and editors like Eclipse, Netbeans, Atom or Sublime text, but none of them long enough to be able to give a proper evaluation.